ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/counters/counters-and-other-features.java.markdown

     ---

 ###Counters Bulk-Insert
-`store.BulkInsert` is RavenDB's high-performance data insertion operation.
+`store.bulkInsert` is RavenDB's high-performance data insertion operation.
-Use its `CountersFor` interface's `Increment` method to add or update counters with great speed.
+Use its `countersFor` interface's `increment` method to add or update counters with great speed.

 * Syntax